avvero/devirium/index.md

 ## TODO

+- do not notify if file changes directory
 - Reread [[Tidy first]]
 - In md we need extra \n to create a line - https://devirium.avvero.pw/2022/2022-11/%D0%A3-%D0%BA%D0%BE%D1%80%D0%BE%D0%B2%D1%8B-%D0%B7%D0%B0%D0%B4-%D0%B2-%D0%B3%D0%BE%D0%B2%D0%BD%D0%B5
 - Change link to notes in configuration